tensorpack/tensorpack/examples/GAN/README.md

 ## InfoGAN-mnist.py

 Reproduce one mnist experiement in InfoGAN.
-By assuming 10 latent variables corresponding to a categorical distribution and maximizing mutual information, the network learns to map the 10 variables to 10 digits in a completely unsupervised way.
+By assuming 10 latent variables corresponding to a categorical distribution, and 2 latent variables corresponding to an "uniform distributioN" and maximizing mutual information, the network learns to map the 10 variables to 10 digits and the other two latent variables to rotation and thickness in a completely unsupervised way.

 ![infogan](demo/InfoGAN-mnist.jpg)